 First, go to the Display Rules tab for your optin form and set a condition to display your optin if a cookie does not contain (since you’re preventing the optin from loading), and then enter your cookie key and value.

 Hit the green Save button.
 Now you can prevent pop-ups from appearing based on any cookie that you want.
 The possibilities are endless!

-The only downside to this method is that you’ll need to hire a web developer to help you create the cookie.
+The only downside to this method is that you may need to hire a web developer to help you create the cookie.
 But that’s why we have the other 3 methods for you to choose from.

 That’s it!
 4 methods to hide pop-ups from your existing subscribers.
 As you can see, each of these methods has its merits and its shortcomings.
 There is no single catch-all method for preventing your existing subscribers from seeing pop-ups.
 However, if you use a combination of these methods, you can be pretty sure that they won’t.

 What’s even more exciting, however, is the possibilities that these features afford you for enhancing the user experience on your site.
 Not only can you use these methods to hide pop-ups, but you can also use them to display more targeted pop-ups–and even pop-up funnels–that give your users more value, and move them further along your sales funnel.

 Do you have any questions about preventing existing subscribers from seeing your pop-ups, welcome gates, or slide-ins?
 Let us know in the comments below!